-Unfortunately, manufacturers are not always forthcoming with that sort of information, and there is no single global, independent body that keeps an eye on the manufacturing industry and gives us reassurance that they are doing (and we are buying) the right thing.
+Unfortunately, manufacturers are not always forthcoming with that sort of information, and there is no single global, independent body that monitors the manufacturing industry and assures us that they are doing (and we are buying) the right thing.
 So, how do you know?

 Firstly, there are a bunch of institutions out there that have made it their mission to find out.
 While their methodologies cover different aspects and thus don’t always come to the same conclusion, their databases and reports are a good starting point:

 - Business & Human Rights Resource Centre